 You can.
 There are several online retailers who sell different CPAP machines.
 However, many of these retailers do not work directly with health insurance companies.
 You will have to work with your health insurance company directly for submitting claims and requesting reimbursements.

-You can learn more regarding the pros and cons of ordering CPAP machines online here.
+Learn more about the pros and cons of ordering CPAP machines online.

 What if I don’t have health insurance?